rkiel/npm-power-config/README.md

 make : Honda
 ----------
-DESCRIPION: The model of the car
+DESCRIPTION: The model of the car

 TYPE: string

 model : Accord
 ----------
-DESCRIPION: The color of the car
+DESCRIPTION: The color of the car

 TYPE: string

 color : blue
 ----------
-DESCRIPION: The model year of the car
+DESCRIPTION: The model year of the car

 TYPE: integer

 year : 2018
 ----------
-DESCRIPION: Is this a new car?
+DESCRIPTION: Is this a new car?

 TYPE: boolean

 new : yes
 ----------
-DESCRIPION: First year of the car
+DESCRIPTION: First year of the car

 TYPE: integer